Ambisinisterr/Newark-Detention-Tracking/README.md

 4) Breakdown of detention for Line 65 and Line 85 Loads
 5) Display costs for all of the above metrics

-Finishing Touches
+**Finishing Touches:**
 1) Allow detention forfeited to be user defined
 2) Allow cost per hour to be user defined
+3) Allow for easy alteration for additional years
-3) Highlight cells for easier reading
+4) Highlight cells for easier reading

 ## Background
 ----